ABOUT MY TEACHING

 I teach to those first starting yoga asana and to those with many years of practice.
 I offer chair-based and gentle yoga, slow and alignment-focused mat yoga, and stronger Ashtanga-based mat yoga.

 I have trained in trauma-informed yoga and worked with Ourmala, a London-based charity supporting refugee communities with free yoga classes, and trained with the Prison Yoga Project.
-I am a current student of the Mindfulness Meditation Certification Program under Tara Brach, Jack Kornfield and Konda Mason (Graduation 2023)
+I am a graduate of the Mindfulness Meditation Certification Program under Tara Brach, Jack Kornfield and Konda Mason (January 2023)

 My training is not in a specific lineage but emerges from the teachers I work with long term, and the dedicated students with whom I am lucky to practice regularly.